-- Option 1 (reported emissions): When reported GHG emissions are available.
-Verified data are preferable to unverified ones. - Option 2 (physical activity-based emissions): When reported GHG emissions are unavailable, emissions are calculated using primary physical activity data of the country's energy consumption (domestic generated and imported) and emission factors specific to that primary data. - Option 3 (economic activity-based emissions): When option 2 is not feasible, emissions can be calculated using sectoral revenue data of the country's production and emission factors specific to that revenue data.
+- Option 2 (physical activity-based emissions): When reported GHG emissions are unavailable, emissions are calculated using primary physical activity data of the country's energy consumption (domestic generated and imported) and emission factors specific to that primary data. - Option 3 (economic activity-based emissions): When option 2 is not feasible, emissions can be calculated using sectoral revenue data of the country's production and emission factors specific to that revenue data.
 Alternatively, the country's GHG emissions can be estimated using similar peer countries' data.

-For most OIC countries, Islamic banks can use available GHG emissions data from platforms like Climate Watch44 and UNFCCC45.
+For most OIC countries, Islamic banks can use available GHG emissions data from platforms like Climate Watch and UNFCCC.
 Indicators from the former platform are relatively recent (Cf. Tables 14 and 15).